-Withdrawals.
 You can withdraw money through an ATM or in-person.
 For some accounts, there is no limit to how often you can withdraw money, or how much of your money you can take out at one time.
-(However, some accounts require a minimum balance, or you’ll have to pay a monthly service fee — so you’ll want to make sure you don’t go below that minimum.)
+There could be limits on the amount of withdrawals depending on the type of account or the method used to make the withdrawal, such as ATM limits.

-ATM/debit cards.
-This is what you’ll use to withdraw money from an ATM.
-With a debit card, you can make purchases and transactions at a store or online and can withdraw money from an ATM.
+A debit card is linked to your checking account.
+When you use your debit card to purchase something at a store or online, those funds come directly out of your checking account.
+You can even use your debit card to withdraw cash at an ATM.
 Typically, you’ll receive your debit card 7-14 business days after opening your account, and once activated, it’s ready to use.

-There are a number of advantages to having a checking account, so here are some to consider.
+There are a number of advantages to having a traditional checking account.
+Here are some to consider.

 Peace of mind.
-When you have a checking account, there’s no need to carry around all your cash or keep it in a shoebox in your closet.
+When you have a checking account, there’s less of a need to carry around cash or keep it in a shoebox in your closet.
 Storing cash at home poses many risks, including lost to theft, fires or other natural disasters.
 Plus, it can be easy to lose track of how much you’re spending.
-With a checking account, you can easily keep track of funds coming in and going out of the account.
+With a checking account, you can keep track of funds coming in and going out of the account.

-Plus, instead of having to go to the bank to deposit a traditional check, with direct deposit your funds are immediately available to use.
+Plus, instead of having to go to the bank to deposit a traditional check, with direct deposit your funds may be immediately available to use.

 Potential interest.
-Certain types of checking accounts earn interest, which means your money can grow simply by being in the account.
-It’s important to keep in mind the possibility that the account won’t earn interest depending on the balance.
+Certain types of checking accounts earn interest, depending on the balance.
+With this type of checking account your money can grow simply by being in the account.
+It’s important to keep in mind that most checking accounts do not earn interest.

 While it’s a good idea to have a checking account to store your funds, there are some potential downsides.

 Not likely to earn interest.
-Some checking accounts are interest-bearing, but most are not.
+As mentioned above, some checking accounts are interest-bearing, but most are not.
 This is because the funds in a checking account are typically treated like cash and are used for everyday transactions, not intended to sit for long periods of time.
 If growing your funds is important, you may want to consider opening a savings account in addition to your checking account.

 Minimum deposit.
-Some accounts require you to make a minimum deposit.
+Some accounts require you to make a minimum deposit to open.
 This could be a downside to a checking account because you’ll have to make your first deposit right away.

-- Withdrawal limits.
+Withdrawal limits.
 Depending on the bank and type of account, you may have ATM withdrawal limits or daily debit purchase limits.
-However, it can be a downside if you need more cash on hand or to make a larger purchase with your debit card.
+This can be a downside if you need more cash on hand or to make a larger purchase with your debit card.